Kaan010/Computer_Graphics_Java/README.md

 # Computer-Graphics-ceng497
-Hi, in this repo, There are some simple GUI applications in Java using AWT
+Hi, in this repo, There are some simple GUI applications in Java using AWT.